-It’s a big change to switch from fueling at the pump to fueling at the outlet, however drivers across the United States are seeing the vast benefits of making this change.
+It’s a big change to switch from fueling at the pump to fueling at an outlet, but drivers across the country are seeing the benefits of making this change.

-If you drove 12,000 miles in a year, an all-electric vehicle could save you over $1,300 a year in fuel savings alone!
+If you drove 12,000 miles in a year, an all-electric vehicle could save you about $1,000 in fuel savings alone!

-Plug-in electric vehicles are fueled with locally-generated electricity, not imported oil.
-Conventional transportation is wholly dependent on petroleum and results in the U.S. spending over $1 billion perday on foreign oil.
-Electricity generation in the United States uses a diverse mix of domestic sources, and only one percent comes from oil.
+Electric vehicles are fueled with locally generated electricity, not imported oil.
+Conventional transportation is wholly dependent on petroleum and results in the U.S. spending over $1 billion per day on foreign oil.
+Electricity generation in the U.S. uses a diverse mix of domestic sources, and only 1 percent comes from oil.

-Plug-in electric vehicles can help encourage sustainability through renewable fuels, grid reliability and power outage response.
-They support greater integration of renewable generation, help manage peak loads, optimize energy effciency, and enable future potential for vehicle-to-grid energy storage and power supply
+Electric vehicles can help encourage sustainability through renewable energy, grid reliability and power outage response.
+They support greater integration of renewable generation, help manage peak loads, optimize energy effciency, and enable future potential for vehicle-to-grid energy storage and power supply.

-Plug-in electric vehicles do not produce vehicle emissions while in all-electric mode, and they are cleaner even when the emission from the generation of electricity is considered.
-In cases where electricity is generated with renewable, hydro or nuclear resources, electric vehicles are truly emission and pollution free
+Electric vehicles do not produce vehicle emissions while in all-electric mode, and they are cleaner even when considering the emissions from generating electricity to charge.
+In cases where electricity is generated with renewable, hydro or nuclear resources, electric vehicles are truly emission and pollution free.

 Electric vehicles are fun to drive!
-They have instant torque and are very smooth to drive.
-They have no gasoline engine to cause vibrations and noise.
+They have instant torque and offer a very smooth ride.
+All-electric models have no gasoline engine to cause vibrations and noise.